Erik Veje Rasmussen: Coaching career

 Veje Rasmussen ended his playing career at the age of 39 to coach full time.
 He went on to coach the german club SG Flensburg-Handewitt from 1998 to 2003 before moving to Danish club Aarhus GF Håndbold.
 He led Århus to silver medals in the Danish League in 2005.
 In periods with many injuries, he did take the field himself.
 In 2009 he stopped at AGF due to health concerns, but his successor, René Hamann-Boerith, did not have success and was fired for bad results, and thus Veje Rasmussen returned to Aarhus Handball.

 Despite the club having economic problems and had to release many key players, Veje Rasmussen managed a top half finish and reached the Cup final in the 10/11 season.
 He continued at Aarhus GF for 10 years, but after the club declared bankruptcy and fusioned with Skanderborg Håndbold, Veje Rasmussen decided not to continue.

 In 2023 he began as a sports consulent for the Danish league club Randers HH.

+In 2024 he was appointed assistant coach at Bjerringbro-Silkeborg Håndbold under Simon Sørensen, who was the assistant coach to Veje Rasmussen at Aarhus.

 Politics

 Rasmussen ran for election in the 2022 Danish general election in Favrskov on behalf of the centre-right party Venstre.
 He received 2,447 personal votes, which made him the second substitute for Venstre.

+At the 2026 Danish general election he received 1819 personal votes, but were not elected.